Introduction: NBFC Registration in India

 The fees that must be paid in order to register an NBFC are divided into several categories, which are described below:

-- A fee centered on the company's authorized capital must be given to the Ministry of Corporate Affairs when the company is being registered.
+- A fee centred on the company's authorized capital must be given to the Ministry of Corporate Affairs when the company is being registered.

 - The MCA charges a predetermined fee for RUN and DIN.